Social Progress Index (SPI)

 Jump to navigation Jump to search

-An SPI Social Progress Index is a social well-being measure published by Social Progress Imperative Organization.
+An Social Progress Index (SPI) is a social well-being measure published by Social Progress Imperative organization to evaluate social progress dimensions across nations.

 References